kodecocodes/i9t/custom-segues/custom-segues.markdown

 ![bordered height=20%](images/DropSegue.png)

 Run the app and tap the photo.
 Both the segue transition animation and the unwind transition animation have completely changed and you didn't have to change a single line of code.
+In fish terms, that was reely easy!

 There's also a FadeSegue included in the starter project, so you can try this one as well if you like.

 Once you have built up your own library of custom segues, all you will have to do is select the relevant segue in the storyboard and your transition animation work is done!

 ## Create a Custom Segue

 You'll now create your own custom segue to replace that Drop segue.
-You'll create a Scale transition animation, where the fish photo will scale in on presentation. *Fish - scale - :]!*
+Appropriately for a fish, you'll create a Scale transition animation, where the fish photo will scale in on presentation.

 The hard part about all this is the terminology.
 You will be using protocols with very long names, which can be quite daunting.

 These are the protocols that you will be encountering.

-**UIViewControllerTransitioningDelegate** - the custom segue will conform to this protocol to specify the animator objects to be performed on presentation and on dismissal.
+**UIViewControllerTransitioningDelegate** - the custom segue will adopt this protocol to specify the animator objects to be performed on presentation and on dismissal.

-**UIViewControllerAnimatedTransitioning** - the animator objects will conform to this to describe the animations.
+**UIViewControllerAnimatedTransitioning** - the animator objects will adopt this to describe the animations.

 **UIViewControllerContextTransitioning** - the animator objects will be passed a context object for the transition.
 This context holds details about the presenting and presented controllers and views.